sqdgn/whitepaper/whitepaper_2.0.md

 **But none combine:**
 - Real-time on-chain data‑driven alpha discovery
-- Full automation, trading 24/7 without the direct user involvement
+- Full automation, trading 24/7 without direct user involvement
 - Fair, probabilistic distribution of low-capacity, high-conviction trades to a broad retail base
-- Retaining the control and the ownership to the user
+- Retaining control and the ownership for the user

 Despite the high volume and retail demand, the **high-risk/high-reward segment remains structurally underserved**.